 School Tours: Walk in the footsteps of William Penn with a school tour!
 Students will take a guided tour of the Manor House and participate in two hands-on activities: Daily Life in the Worker’s Cottage and Writing with Quill Pens.
 School tours are given rain or shine at 10:00 am and 11:15 am throughout the year.
 Reservations are required.
 The cost is $8.00 per student.
 Teachers and school staff are complimentary.
 Additional adults are $8.00 each.
-Please arrive 15 minutes before the start of your tour to allow time for checking-in, bathroom trips, and organizing of students.
+This program can accommodate groups of up to 100 students.

-Special Event Days for Schools: On these special event days, visitors move at their own pace as they tour the Manor House and outbuildings, learn about everyday life in the 17th century, visit the animals, watch our craftspeople at work, and participate in a variety of hands-on-history activities.
-Each special event day also offers an activity unique to that day.
+SPRING 2018 Special Event Days for Schools: On these special event days, students move at their own pace as they tour the Manor House and outbuildings, learn about everyday life in the 17th century, visit the animals, watch our craftspeople at work, and participate in a variety of hands-on-history activities.
+Each special event day offers an activity unique to that day.
 Registration and pre-payment are required.
-Program runs from 10:00 am – 1:00 pm.
+Programs run from 10:00 am – 1:00 pm.
 The cost per student on any of our special event days is $9.00 per student.
 Teachers and school staff are complimentary.
 Additional adults are $9.00.
 Check out our special event days for 2017 – 2018 below!